-Despite years of research focused on the potential health hazards and the corresponding attempts to regulate its use at a national level, a formal asbestos ban has yet to take effect in the United States.
+Despite years of research focused on the potential health hazards and the corresponding attempts to regulate asbestos use at a national level, a formal ban has yet to take effect in the United States.
 Asbestos containing products remain prevalent in a wide variety of commercially manufactured or imported products in sectors such as automotive, construction and utilities.
 Along with the low costs of asbestos minerals, its durability, fire resistance, absorption and nonconductive properties make it ideal for use in manufacturing and building materials.

 Asbestos in Car Parts

 Given its ability to provide insulation from excessive heat and fire, asbestos has been used in various car parts, which are subject to high friction in motor vehicles.
 Asbestos can still be found in the following automotive parts: